zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

     1. If zero or one, emit *NOT_ENOUGH_NS_PARENT*.
     2. If two or more, emit *ENOUGH_NS_PARENT*.

- 3. Obtain the IP addresses for the set of name servers from the parent for the *Child Zone*.
+ 3. Using [Method4], obtain the IP addresses for the set of name servers from the parent for the *Child Zone*.

  4. Count the number of name server names that resolve into at least one IPv4
     address: